tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

   *  HPKE in a multiple recipient setup referred to as Key Encryption mode.
 In this case, the shared secret established through the HPKE will wrap the CEK.

-In both cases the existing JOSE header parameter, called 'epk', is used to convey the content of the "encapsulated key" structure defined in the HPKE specification.
+In both modes, the existing JOSE header parameter, called 'epk', is used to convey the content of the "encapsulated key" structure defined in the HPKE specification.
+The "encapsulated key" structure represents the serialized form of a public key.

-When the alg value is set to any of algorithms registered by this specification then the 'epk' header parameter MUST be present, and it MUST be a JSON Web Key as defined in TBD of this document.
+When the alg value is set to any of algorithms registered by this specification then the 'epk' header parameter MUST be present, and it MUST be a JSON Web Key as defined in {{EK}} of this document.

-In both modes, the header parameter 'epk', 'ek' will contain the base64url encoded "enc" value produced by the encapsulate operation of the kem.
+In both modes, the header parameter 'epk' will contain the 'ek' member.
+The "ek" member will contain the base64url encoded "enc" value produced by the encapsulate operation of the HPKE KEM.

 In both JWE Compact Serialization and the JWE JSON Serialization, "ct" and "enc" will be base64url encoded (see Section 7.1 and 7.2 of {{RFC7518}}), since JSON lacks a way to directly represent arbitrary octet sequences.